Download the all-new Republic app:

 SC dismisses all review petitions for Ayodhya verdict

-review pleas have been filed by Mohammad Siddiq, Farooq Ahmed, Maulana Mufti Hasbulla Misbadin, Haji Mahboob Ahmad, Maulana Mahfuzarrahman, Haji Asad Ahmed, All India Hindu Mahasabha, Shia Central Board, Dr. Muhammad Ayub, Tehreek Farukh A. Islam, Samrat Priyadarshi, Youth Foundation of India, Indian National League, Prabhat Patnaik, Abdul Anees Ansari, Social Democratic Party of India, Dal Chand Kapil, Ambareesh Kumar and Nirmohi Akhada.
-One of litigants - Jamiat Ulama-i-Hind had stated that re were several discrepancies in verdict.
+The review pleas have been filed by Mohammad Siddiq, Farooq Ahmed, Maulana Mufti Hasbulla Misbadin, Haji Mahboob Ahmad, Maulana Mahfuzarrahman, Haji Asad Ahmed, All India Hindu Mahasabha, Shia Central Board, Dr. Muhammad Ayub, Tehreek Farukh A. Islam, Samrat Priyadarshi, Youth Foundation of India, Indian National League, Prabhat Patnaik, Abdul Anees Ansari, Social Democratic Party of India, Dal Chand Kapil, Ambareesh Kumar and Nirmohi Akhada.
+One of the litigants - Jamiat Ulama-i-Hind had stated that there were several discrepancies in the verdict.
 Moreover, 40 academics and activists too had filed a review plea through senior advocate Prashant Bhushan.
 Several bodies like AIPLMB, Nirmahi Akhara were among those who had filed a review petition.

 Ayodhya Verdict: Disputed land to be given to Hindus, holds SC